Estate Administration Attorney

 Are there any ways to avoid probate?

-Can an executor or administrator be compensated for their work?
+Are executors or administrators compensated for their work?

-Yes, executors and administrators are entitled to compensation, either as specified in the will or according to North Carolina law.
+Yes, executors and administrators may receive compensation as specified in the will or per North Carolina law.
+Our estate administration attorneys assist in determining fair compensation while addressing estate obligations.